pydantic/pydantic/docs/examples/secrets.md

 #> 1990-01-01
 ```

-Pydantic currently supports enforcing constraints on the underlying type of a secret type, but not the secret type itself.
+You can enforce constraints on the underlying type through annotations:
 For example:

 ```py